Skip to content

 4

-Assess whether recovery work makes sense
+Assess whether legal work makes sense

 Not every frustrating repair dispute justifies legal action.
-The first review identifies whether the dispute is serious enough, documented enough, and economically rational enough to warrant deeper work.
+The first review identifies whether the dispute is serious enough, documented enough, and economically rational enough to warrant deeper legal work.

 Credentials